Skip to main content

 Check the charge limit setting

 Open the LEAF's charging settings and verify the maximum charge level.
 Raise it to 100% if you need full range.
-The car stops at whatever level is configured.
+On the 2011-2024 LEAF, this is accessible through the dash controls or the NissanConnect EV app.
+On the 2026 European LEAF, check the infotainment screen.

 2. 2